 This card also features expanded buying power, allowing you to spend beyond your credit limit to help your business grow.
 The amount you can spend above your limit adjusts with your use of the card, payment history, credit record, and other factors.

-Rewards credit cards have become increasingly popular among consumers, as they offer a way to earn valuable points, miles, or cashback for making everyday purchases.
-These rewards can be used for a variety of purposes, such as travel, shopping, or even paying down your credit card balance.
+Rewards credit cards make it easy to earn points, miles, or cashback on everyday spending.
+These rewards can be redeemed for travel, shopping, or even to pay down your credit card balance, adding extra value to your purchases.

 Benefits of Rewards Credit Cards

-• Sign-up bonuses: Many rewards credit cards offer lucrative sign-up bonuses for new cardholders who meet certain spending requirements.
-These bonuses can provide a significant boost to your rewards balance and help you get a head start on earning valuable rewards.
+- Sign-up bonuses: Many cards offer generous bonuses for new cardholders who meet spending requirements, giving an extra boost to your rewards balance.

 Advantages of No-Annual-Fee Rewards Cards